Stratio/sparta/doc/src/site/sphinx/configuration.rst

 Overview
 ========

-This section shows how to configure Sparkta through Typesafe's Config standard.
+This section shows how to configure Sparkta through Typesafe's standard Config.

 By default the system will use the config file "reference.conf", but you can overwrite this values having and application.conf in your classpath.
-This is resume of all parameters that you can configure:
+This is the summary of all parameters that you could configure:

 * :ref:`zk-config`